understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_File_Storage_and_Compression.md

 * In HDFS, files are split into chunks automatically by Hadoop

-* If your data fiels are stored in S3, Hadoop will split the data on S3 by reading the files in multiple HTTP range requests
+* If your data files are stored in S3, Hadoop will split the data on S3 by reading the files in multiple HTTP range requests

 * Both of the above points directly correlate to file sizes and compression algorithms